sarvech76/gentoo_feature_modelling/README.md

 - analysing the repository over time
 - and more

 I welcome any contributions to this project.
 Feel free to submit pull requests for bug fixes, enhancements, or alternative approaches to any of the process steps.
+Please use the dev branch for that.